milospjanic/ChIPSeqFPro/README.md

 The number indicates number of cores you want to allocate for the analysis.

 **Don't forget to place the FastQC folder into the working folder!
-These are the only requirment neccesary to be in the working directory, in addition to the fastqc.gz files**
+This is the only requirement necessary to be placed in the working directory, in addition to the fastqc.gz files**

 **Dont forget that reference genome needs to be in your ~/reference_genomes folder, in case you switch to another user account script may not work because it searches for ~/reference_genomes folder.**